alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

 ## **Project Overview**
 In healthcare, medical imaging is crucial for accurate diagnosis, treatment planning, and monitoring of disease progression.
 Generating high-quality medical images for training machine learning models is challenging due to data privacy concerns and the need for large annotated datasets.
 This project proposes the development of a novel transformer-enhanced Super Resolution Denoising Diffusion Probabilistic Model (SRDDPM) to synthesize high-quality 2D medical images.
 Leveraging transformer technologies within SRDDPMs aims to improve the stability and quality of generated images compared to existing methods like GANs and VAEs.
 The model will be trained and validated using multiple medical imaging datasets to ensure its ability to generate medically accurate and diverse synthetic images.
 The expected outcome is a robust generative model capable of producing high-resolution medical images, significantly aiding in training AI systems without compromising data privacy.

+## **Contributions**
+This project presents a Cascaded Super-Resolution DDPM consisting of three DDPM architectures: one designed to generate a lower-resolution image and the subsequent two cascaded to progressively upscale the image to a high resolution.
+The model is trained on the MRNet dataset, focusing on knee MRI images related to musculoskeletal abnormalities.
+The model is enhanced by utilizing a UNet architecture with a Swin-transformer block in the UNet's bottleneck layer for improved local and global feature learning, which is crucial for high-resolution medical images.

+Furthermore, this project includes a comprehensive comparison of the performance of the cascaded Super-Resolution DDPM with other approaches.
+It compares:
+- The cascaded Super-Resolution DDPM against a single-stage DDPM architecture trained directly on images of the same size.
+- The cascaded Super-Resolution DDPM with and without the Swin-transformer blocks in the UNet architecture.
+- The Super-Resolution models with interpolation methods to test the quality of upscaled images.

 ## **Dataset Information**
 - **Dataset**: Stanford MRNet
 - **Description**: The dataset consists of 1,370 knee MRI exams from Stanford University Medical Center, including 1,104 exams with ACL and meniscal tear labels manually extracted from clinical reports.